Bealby/grandpas-pocket-watch-shop/README.md

 Website's aim of selling these types of products.

-The placement of imagery and icons, as well as the structure of the navigation bar and home page, should help hone in and focus users intuition into buying.
+The placement of imagery and icons, as well as the structure of the navigation bar and home page, should help focus users intuition into buying.
 The key factor to be aware of is that the simple, concise structure will avoid cognitive overload and distract the main aim of the Website.

 Throughout the Website a strong emphasis will be made on clear imagery of products, ensuring that product layout does